UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Methodology

 Analysis-guided sampler is dynamically activated and is guided by the outputs of the Multi-modal anomaly analysis phase.
 When the system is operating normally, this sampler has minimal influence.
 However, upon the detection of an anomaly, it becomes the dominant factor in the sampling decision, ensuring that the most diagnostically relevant data is preserved.

-\paragraph{Anomalous Service Bias.} This bias incorporates the final output of the root cause analysis (Section~\ref{sec:root_cause_analysis}).
+\textit{Anomalous Service Bias.} This bias incorporates the final output of the root cause analysis (Section~\ref{sec:root_cause_analysis}).
 All data instances (traces and logs) originating from or passing through services with a high anomaly score $\varphi_s$ are assigned a proportionally higher sampling probability $p_a$.
-This ensures that data surrounding the most likely source of a failure is comprehensively retained.

-\textit{For Traces.} Given a trace $t$, its analysis-guided sampling probability $p_a(t)$ is determined by the maximum anomaly score among all services on its execution path.
+This ensures that data surrounding the most likely source of a failure is comprehensively retained. \textit{For Traces.} Given a trace $t$, its analysis-guided sampling probability $p_a(t)$ is determined by the maximum anomaly score among all services on its execution path.
 This is because the most significant anomaly often originates from a specific root cause service.
 We use the final service score $\varphi_s$ from the RCA stage.
-The probability is defined as: $p_a(t) = \frac{2}{1 + e^{-2\max_{s \in \mathcal{S}_t} \varphi_s}} - 1,$ where $\mathcal{S}_t$ is the set of services involved in trace $t$.
+The probability is defined as: $p_a(t) = \frac{2}{1 + e^{-2\max_{s \in \mathcal{S}_t} \varphi_s}} - 1,$ where $\mathcal{S}_t$ is the set of services involved in trace $t$. \textit{For Logs.} Given a log $l$ associated with service $s$, its sampling probability is directly determined by the anomaly score of that service: $ p_a(l) = \frac{2}{1 + e^{-2 \varphi_s}} - 1.$